constantin-ungureanu-github/hadoop-cluster/Readme.md

 > ambari-server start

-> chkconfig ambari-server on

 ## Step 7 - Install Hadoop using Ambari

 Open your web browser (assuming your first node is hadoop01, where Ambari is installed): http://hadoop01.ambari.apache.org:8080/#/login

-Follow the steps described here: http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.2.1/bk_Installing_HDP_AMB/content/ch_Deploy_and_Configure_a_HDP_Cluster.html
+Follow the steps described here: http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/content/ch_Deploy_and_Configure_a_HDP_Cluster.html

 To specify the nodes, simply add as following: